keyobs/pocket-pbt/README.md

 ## 💻 Stack

 Project is open-source.
 Feel free to fork and/or contribute.

-Built with React and Vite.
+Built with React, Vite, and organized as a Turborepo monorepo.
 Enforce pnpm use.

 **Frontend**

 - React **19** + TypeScript
+- Turborepo (monorepo task orchestration)
 - Less (styling preprocessor)
 - Vite (building tool)
 - pnpm (package manager)